7.6 Accounts Receivable & Patient Billing

 What Accounts Receivable Measures

-Accounts receivable (A/R) is all the money owed to the practice for services already provided but not yet collected — from payers and from patients.
-Managing A/R is about collecting that money quickly and completely while staying compliant.
+Accounts receivable (A/R) is all money owed to the practice for services already provided but not yet collected — from payers and from patients.
+Managing A/R means collecting that money quickly and completely while staying compliant.
+The CPB exam tests both the formulas and the compliance rules that govern patient collections.

 A/R Aging Buckets